 Celtic & Pictish Crosses & carved stones

 Historic Architecture models

 This Piece is named “Lord Of The Isles” Cross and it is a contemporary depiction of the original Celtic Cross taken from a 8th Century carved cross stone slab that is now located in the Iona Abbey Museum.
 It has been ascribed to Domhnall mac Raghnaill, the progenitor of Clan Donald, who’s Chieftains held the title “Lord Of The Isles” until 1403.

-This cold-cast bronze piece is presented as a hand-worked bronze cross that would have been used as a personal amulet or altar piece.
-The original of this piece was carved by Stuart Fellowes into a block of wax in the same manner that a Celtic craftsman would have done to create a “Lost Wax” bronze casting.
-It is finished in an antiqued polished bronze effect to represent an ancient artifact
+This sculpture is presented as a hand-worked bronze cross that would have been used as a personal amulet or altar piece.
+The original was carved by Stuart Fellowes into a block of wax in the same manner that a Celtic craftsman would have done to create a “Lost Wax” bronze casting.

 Hand polished.
 Cold-cast Bronze reproduction of Stuart Fellowes’ original sculpture.